YorkCFR/CPMR3/ros2_ws/README.md

 * ros-humble-nav2-bringup - nav2 bringup tools
 * ros-humble-xacro - support for xacro

+You will need have these installed prior to many of the packages building successfully.

+Some modules require other packages and pip installable libraries.
+Details can be found in the README associated with each chapter.
+In order to keep individual chapters independing, you will find some code/models duplicated across chapters.

 Note that (at present) building this package in ros2 humble with the default tools will produce a deprecated warning message related to revisions in setuptools and the ros2 humble package structure.
 You can avoid seeing these warning by adding

 PYTHONWARNINGS="ignore:setup.py install is deprecated::setuptools.command.install"; export PYTHONWARNINGS